ShiniDev/Sapling/readme.md

 custom error pages.</p>
 <h3>Setting up your database</h3>
 <p>
-To set your database configurations you must create a database.json , this file will be loaded by config.php to set the constants of Database.php<br>
+To set your database configurations you must create a database.json in the system/config directory, this file will be loaded by config.php to set the constants of Database.php<br>
 Example:<br>
 <code>
 database.json<br>